xt0fer/SolnZipRISC1/README.md

   - x = 2 * x - y + z
 - How would you implement a simple string?
 - What needs to change for string I/O?
-- Should the I/O patternbe changed to ONLY UTF-8 in an out?
+- Should the I/O pattern be changed to ONLY UTF-8 in an out?
 - How would you parse an integer from a string of bytes in zas?

+### Stuff in side of CPU

 Main Processor Data Structures

 - status (1 word)(flags??)
 - registers (16 words)
 - memory (16384 words)
 - input word
 - output word

 You get to graduate from ZipCode early if you write a C compiler for this processor.
 Several corporate partners may actually compete to hire you for bigger than normal money if you manage that.

-### Futures
+### Futures to be Added

 - add AND, OR, and XOR instructions
 - add PUSH and POP? to the stack at SP